On-Site Volunteer Opportunities

 - On-Call Advocate: Provide after-hours advocacy and emergency transportation for victims of sexual assault and domestic violence.

-If you have questions or would like to coordinate directly with us about virtual volunteering, contact Maria, Volunteer Coordinator, by email or leave her a voicemail at 262.522.3845.
+If you have any questions about our volunteering, please contact Alex, our Volunteer Coordinator, by email or leave a voicemail at 262.522.3845.

 Volunteer Training and Community Webinars

 We invite all volunteers to join us for Advocate Training, a four-part series providing education on the realities of domestic and sexual violence.
 Completion of this training allows participants to become a volunteer working directly with survivors and their children.
 There is no cost to attend.
-Due to COVID-19 and the Safer at Home order, these trainings will be held virtually.
 To inquire about attending or learn more, contact our Volunteer Coordinator via email or fill out our Volunteer Application.